Global Modified Polyphenylene Ether (Mppe) Market Review 2019-2023 And Forecast To 2029: Analysis Of Major Growth Trends, R&D, Technology Updates, Sta...

-(MENAFN- GlobeNewsWire - Nasdaq) Dublin, Jan.
-31, 2024 (GLOBE NEWSWIRE) -- The "Modified Polyphenylene Ether (mPPE) - A Global Market Overview" report has been added to ResearchAndMarkets's offering.
+(MENAFN- PR Newswire) DUBLIN, Jan.
+31, 2024 /PRNewswire/ -- The "Modified Polyphenylene Ether (mPPE) - A Global Market Overview" report has been added to

 The report reviews, analyzes and projects the global Modified Polyphenylene Ether (mPPE) market for the period 2019-2029 in terms of market value in US$ and the compound annual growth rates (CAGRs) projected from 2023 through 2029.